Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/02-full-elements/page-03.md

 You can use the **preformatted text** element (`<pre>...</pre>`) to tell a browser to render spaces and text exactly as you've typed.

-This tag usually displays the contents of the element in a fixed-width font, as it is primarily used for preformatted code.
-However, it can also be used for preformatted text.
+The `<pre>` tag usually displays the contents between the element in a fixed-width font, typically used for preformatted code or text.

 <div class="external-embed">